coala/coala/doc/README.md

 provide helpful libraries and provides multiple user interfaces.
 (Currently we support only Console output but others will follow.)

+# What do I get?

+## As a User

+coala allows you to simply check your code against certain quality requirements.
+The checking routines are named **bears** in coala.
+You can easily define a simple project file to check your project with all bears either shipped with coala or ones you found in the internet and trust.

+Please look at the Tutorial for an usage introduction!

+## As a Developer

+If you are not satisfied with the functionality given by the bears we provide, you can easily write own bears. coala is written with easiness of extension in mind.
+That means: no big boilerplate, just write one small object with one routine, add the parameters you like and see how coala automates the organization of settings, user interaction and execution parallelization.
+You shouldn't need to care about anything else than just writing your algorithm!

+See *Writing Bears* under *Getting Involved* for more information on this.

+# Status of the Project

-We are currently working hard to make this project reality. coala is currently in an alpha stage and provides the most basic features.
+We are currently working hard to make this project reality. coala is currently usable, in an alpha stage and provides the most basic features.
 If you want to see how the development progresses, check out

 https://github.com/coala-analyzer/coala